 - $1.7 trillion Money consumers will save at the pump over the life of the program

 - 12 billion Barrels of oil saved over lifetime of 2012-2025 model year vehicles

 - 6 billion Metric tons of carbon dioxide eliminated over the life of the program

 - $8,000 Money American families will save over the life of a new vehicle in 2025

-The nation's new efforts will pave the way for a new generation of vehicles that will achieve oil savings of more than 2 million barrels per day in 2025 – nearly half of what we import daily from OPEC today.
-The standards will also reduce dangerous greenhouse gas pollution, save consumers trillions of dollars at the gas pump, and position US automakers as leaders in the global marketplace.
+The clean car standards pave the way for a new generation of vehicles that will achieve oil savings of more than 2 million barrels per day in 2025 – nearly half of what we import daily from OPEC today.
+The standards also reduce dangerous greenhouse gas pollution, save consumers trillions of dollars at the gas pump, and position U.S. automakers as leaders in the global marketplace.